Up From Slavery

 Publisher: W.W.
 Norton & Company, Inc.

-This is one of the great works of American History.
-It is the story of Booker T. Washington in his own words.
+I think this is one of the great works of American History.
+It is about slavery not by some “know-it-all” white liberal.
+It is not by some race hustler like Al Sharpton or Barack Obama.
+It is not by some millennial or Generation Z college student that has no clue about reality.
+It is not by some Marxist anarchist BLM or antifa member.
+It is by Booker T. Washington in his own words.
 He was born a slave and has memories of being one as a young boy during the Civil War.
 He does not know his birth date and places it about 1858 or 1859.
-A biographer, Louis H. Harlan dates his birth in 1856 which may be more accurate as he has vivid memories of his childhood that would be more consistent with one a couple of years older at the time.
+A biographer, Louis H. Harlan dates his birth in 1856 which may be more accurate as memories of his childhood would be more consistent with one a couple of years older at the time.
 The book is A Norton Critical Edition which has several other authors weighing in on him and slavery.
 It should be a mandatory read for all students.
 His experiences and observations would go against the narrative presented by many today.
-Between him, who was a slave and became highly educated, and someone today with an agenda I would tell you in believe him.
+Between him, who was a slave and became highly educated, and someone today with an agenda anyone with a degree of intelligence would believe him.

 Chapter 1: A Slave among slaves

 “I was born a slave on a plantation in Franklin County, Virginia.
 I am not quite sure of the exact place or exact date of my birth, but at any rate I suspect I must have been born somewhere and at some time.
 As nearly as I have been able to learn, I was born near a cross-roads post office called Hale’s Ford, and the year was 1858 or 1859.
 I do not know the month or the day.”
 (A footnote in the Norton Critical Edition says: “According to Louis H. Harlan’s Booker T. Washington: The Making of a Black Leader, 1856-1901, Washington was born in 1856 on a modest tobacco farm belonging to James Burroughs”) Page 7